 If you were to drive that much current through a typical 1/4 watt resistor, well... let's just say that you'd be able to cook an egg with it.

-In the course, they do provide links so that you can pick them up.
+In the course, we provide links as to where to pick them up from!